 Welcome to the Barmby Moor Parish Council website.

-Barmby Moor is a village and civil parish in the East Riding of Yorkshire.
-It is situated approximately 1.5 miles west of Pocklington.
+Barmby Moor is a popular residential village, close to the market town of Pocklington and has bus services to York, Hull and Beverley.
 According to the 2011 UK census, Barmby Moor parish had a population of 1,114.

-The village was originally a market town with a coaching inn (Barmby Moor House - now a private residence).
-It has a church, St Catherine's, a Methodist chapel, village hall, primary school, post office and a pub, The Boot & Slipper.
-The church and the Manor House (another private residence)are designated as Grade II* listed buildings.
+The village dates from the 11th century and at one time had its own market with a coaching inn (Barmby Moor House - now a private residence).
+It has a church (St Catherine's, first built in the 15 century), a Methodist chapel, village hall, primary school, post office and a pub (The Boot & Slipper).
+The church and Manor House (built in 1597 and where the author Lewis Carol once stayed) are designated as Grade II* listed, while the former coaching inn and several other buildings are Grade II listed.
+Further details of the village's fascinating history can be found here.

 Every attempt has been made to provide accurate and up to date information, however Barmby Moor Parish Council gives no warranty as to the accuracy of information and accepts no liability for loss, damage or inconvenience caused as a result of reliance on such information.
 Barmby Moor Parish Council is not responsible for the contents of external websites that are linked to this site which are provided for information purposes only.